Kashif-Saleem-Ghuman/Cars-Rental-FrontEnd/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- We would like to thank Microverse for providing the reading materials that aided us to during the project development.
+- We would like to thank Microverse for providing the reading materials that aided us during the project development.
 - We would like to give Credit to 🙏 Murat Korkmaz the author of the original Vespa- Responsive Redesign, as required by the Creative Commons License.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>